syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ![](SfListView_images/SfListView-Grouping.png)

-### Programmatic expand collapse
+### Programmatic Expand and Collapse

 Expand or collapse the groups from end-user can be done programmatically at runtime.

-#### Expand or collapse all the groups
+#### Expand or Collapse All the Groups

-Expand or collapse all the groups programmatically at runtime by using [SfListView.ExpandAll](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ExpandAll.html) method and [SfListView.CollapseAll](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~CollapseAll.html) method.
+Expand or collapse all the groups programmatically at runtime by using the [SfListView.ExpandAll](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ExpandAll.html) method and [SfListView.CollapseAll](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~CollapseAll.html) method.

 {% tabs %}
 {% highlight c# %}